dgp1130/OotStateExtractor/README.md

 If using Visual Studio, you should be able to just run the `OotStateExtractor` project which will build the plugin, copy it to the local `BizHawk/` directory, and start it.
-In BizHawk, go to `ools > External Tools > OoT State Extractor` to start the plugin.
+In BizHawk, go to `Tools > External Tools > OoT State Extractor` to start the plugin.

 If you are not using Visual Studio and building within Linux or WSL2, make sure